hackclub/some-assembly-required/guide/writing-code/writing-code.md

 Given that the processor on my MacBook Pro is an Intel X86 64 bit processor, I will be using **X86-64** assembly code to demonstrate assembly concepts.
 Yes, I know, my computer is a little old.
 Sorry!

-That being said, these concepts should translate across different assembly languages, just with some changes.
+That being said, these concepts should translate across different assembly languages.

 <br />